tonypony220/starknet-devnet/README.md

 ```

 ## Development - Test
 When running tests locally, do it from the project root.
-Be sure to create an `.env` file, modeled after `.env.example`.

 Setup an example project by running:
 ```text